-Chief Judge Tracey N. Wise was appointed to the bench March 31, 2010.
-Judge Wise is a 1980 graduate of Indiana University (B.A., Phi Beta Kappa, Magna Cum Laude) and a 1983 graduate of the Indiana University School of Law (J.D., Order of the Coif).
-Judge Wise, a Fellow in the American College of Bankruptcy (12th Class-2001), formerly practiced law in the areas of bankruptcy and debt restructuring since 1983.
-Prior to her appointment, Judge Wise served on numerous court-appointed Committees; chaired the Bankruptcy Sections of the Fayette County and Kentucky Bar Associations; was a Trustee of the Kentucky Bar Association Client’s Security Fund, and served on the Board of Directors of the Lexington Affiliate of the Susan G. Komen for the Cure Breast Cancer Foundation.
+Prior to her appointment, Judge Wise practiced in the areas of bankruptcy and debt restructuring, served on numerous court-appointed committees, chaired the Bankruptcy Sections of the Fayette County and Kentucky Bar Associations, served as a Trustee of the Kentucky Bar Association Client’s Security Fund and was a member of the Board of Directors of the Lexington Affiliate of the Susan G. Komen for the Cure Breast Cancer Foundation.

-Judge Gregory R. Schaaf was appointed to the bench October 1, 2012.
-He is a graduate of the University of Kentucky College of Law in 1991, where he was Order of the Coif and a member of the National Moot Court Team, the Moot Court Board, and the Journal of Mineral Law and Policy.
+Chief Judge Gregory R. Schaaf was appointed to the bench October 1, 2012 and became Chief Judge October 1, 2019.
+He graduated from the University of Kentucky College of Law in 1991, where he was Order of the Coif and a member of the National Moot Court Team, the Moot Court Board, and the Journal of Mineral Law and Policy.
 Judge Schaaf also received a B.B. degree in Accounting and a B.S. degree in Law Enforcement Administration from Western Illinois University in 1984 with high honors.